 The Society has obligations under the Privacy Act to keep confidential certain information provided by individuals.
 Moreover, the records of deliberations by panels are regarded as strictly confidential; as are the contents of applications.

-- Panel members should ensure the safe keeping of all applications and related confidential documents (e.g. applications, referee reports, scoring spreadsheets or summaries).
+- Panel members should ensure the safe keeping of all applications and related confidential documents (e.g. applications and referee reports).

-- At the conclusion of the grading, panel meetings and the interviews, members should leave documentation with the Society staff and destroy any documentation remaining elsewhere.
+- At the conclusion of the assessment process, members should leave documentation with the Society staff and destroy any documentation remaining elsewhere.

 - Panel members should not enter into correspondence or discussion of the contents of the applications with referees, third parties, or the applicants.
-Any necessary correspondence shall be addressed by the Rutherford Foundation Secretariat or the Panel Chair as agreed.
+Any necessary correspondence shall be addressed by the Secretariat of the MBIE Science Whitinga Fellowship.